alexaandru/go-sitter-forest/README.md

 This repo only gives you the `GetLanguage()` function, you will still use the sibling repo for all your interactions with the tree.

-You can use the parsers in this repo in 3 main ways:
+You can use the parsers in this repo in several ways:

 #### 1. Standalone